syncfusion-content/xamarin-docs/Xamarin/ListView/Swiping.md

 {% endhighlight %}
 {% endtabs %}

-The `SwipeOffset` value should be positive for left swiping of listview item.
+The `SwipeOffset` value should be positive for the left swiping of the listview item.

 {% tabs %}
 {% highlight c# %}